Nur Dhabitah Sabri: Early and personal life

 Dhabitah was born in Kuala Lumpur, Malaysia to Sabri Hashim and Fazidah Jaafar.
 She is the youngest among four siblings.
 Initially, she started her aquatic exposure through swimming clubs.
-After several competition, her father decided to switch her into diving due to her small body physique.
+After several competitions, her father decided to switch her into diving due to her small physique.
 She learned swimming and diving together with her older brother, Muhammad Danial Sabri.
-Both of them were planning to debut internationally together but unable due to Danial's traumatic physical injury sustained before the debut.
+Both of them were planning to debut internationally together but were unable due to Danial's traumatic physical injury sustained before the debut.
 She occasionally practices and delves into extreme sport such as parkour and trampoline as a hobby.
-Dhabitah is currently pursuing her studies in Bachelor of Media Communication at National University of Malaysia.
+Dhabitah is currently pursuing her studies in Media Communications at the National University of Malaysia.

+Dhabitah was previously in a relationship with Malaysian footballer Azhar Apandi, which ended in 2021.
+She married Malaysian actor Jiggy Masin, on 28 April 2023.

 Career

 In June 2012, Dhabitah became the youngest Malaysian diver to win at a senior international competition by winning two events at the South-East Asia Swimming Championships in Singapore.
-At the 2013 SEA Games, Dhabitah won the gold medal in 10 meter synchronised platform with Leong Mun Yee.
+At the 2013 SEA Games, Dhabitah won the gold medal in the 10 meter synchronised platform event with Leong Mun Yee.

-At the 2014 Commonwealth Games in Glasgow, Dhabitah won the bronze medal in 10 meter synchronised platform with Pandelela Rinong.
-She also finished sixth in the 3 meter synchronised springboard with Ng Yan Yee and eleventh in 3 meter springboard individual.
+At the 2014 Commonwealth Games in Glasgow, Dhabitah won the bronze medal in the 10 meter synchronised platform with Pandelela Rinong.
+She also finished sixth in the 3 meter synchronised springboard event with Ng Yan Yee and eleventh in the individual 3 meter springboard event.

-At the 2015 SEA Games, Dhabitah and Ng Yan Yee won the gold medal in 3 meter synchronised springboard.
-In September 2015, after winning the women's 10 meter platform individual at the 2015 Asian Diving Cup, Dhabitah earned a slot to the 2016 Summer Olympics.
+At the 2015 SEA Games, Dhabitah and Ng Yan Yee won the gold medal in the 3 meter synchronised springboard.
+In September 2015, after winning the women's individual 10 meter platform event at the 2015 Asian Diving Cup, Dhabitah earned a slot to the 2016 Summer Olympics.
 In February 2016, Dhabitah and Cheong Jun Hoong earned an Olympic spot in the 3 meter synchronised springboard after finishing fifth at the Diving World Cup in Rio de Janeiro.

 In her first event at the 2016 Summer Olympics, Dhabitah and Cheong Jun Hoong finished fifth in the 3 meter synchronized springboard.
-They were in bronze medal position after the third dive but a mistake by Cheong Jun Hoong in the fourth dive cost Dhabitah a first Olympic medal.
-Dhabitah advances to the final of 10 meter platform where she finished ninth with 338 points.
+They were in the bronze medal position after the third dive but a mistake by Cheong Jun Hoong in the fourth dive cost Dhabitah her first Olympic medal.
+Dhabitah advanced to the final of the 10 meter platform event where she finished ninth with 338 points.

-In April 2017, Dhabitah teamed up with Pandelela Rinong to bagged a silver in 10 meter synchronised platform in Windsor, Canada.
+In April 2017, Dhabitah teamed up with Pandelela Rinong to bag a silver in 10 meter synchronised platform in Windsor, Canada.
 It was her first medal in the Diving World Series.
-At the 2017 World Aquatics Championships in Budapest, Dhabitah reach the final of 3 meter springboard individual where she finished 10th with 292.35 points.
+At the 2017 World Aquatics Championships in Budapest, Dhabitah reached the final of 3 meter springboard individual where she finished 10th with 292.35 points.